Economic history of Argentina: Post-Peron era and the 1960s

+Deindustrialization (1975–2002)

 Stagnation (1975–1990)

 Between 1975 and 1990, real per capita income fell by more than 20%, wiping out almost three decades of economic development.
 The manufacturing industry, which had experienced a period of uninterrupted growth until the mid-1970s, began a process of continuous decline.
 The extreme dependence on state support of the many protected industries exacerbated the sharp fall of the industrial output.
-The degree of industrialization at the start of the 1990s was similar to its level in the 1940s.
+The share of manufacturing as a percentage of GDP at the start of the 1990s had receded to similar levels than in the 1940s.

 In the early 1970s, per capita income in Argentina was twice as high as in Mexico and more than three times as high as in Chile and Brazil.
 By 1990, the difference in income between Argentina and the other Latin American countries was much smaller.
 Starting with the Rodrigazo in 1975, inflation accelerated sharply, reaching an average of more than 300% per year from 1975 to 1991, increasing prices 20 billion times.

 When the military dictatorship finance minister José Alfredo Martínez de Hoz assumed power, inflation was equivalent to an annual rate of 5000%, and output had declined sharply.
 In 1976, the era of import substitution was ended, and the government lowered import barriers, liberalized restrictions on foreign borrowing, and supported the peso against foreign currencies.
 That exposed the fact that domestic firms could not compete with foreign imports because of the overvalued currency and long-term structural problems.
 A financial reform was implemented that aimed both to liberalize capital markets and to link Argentina more effectively with the world capital market.

 After the relatively stable years of 1976 to 1978, fiscal deficits started to climb again, and the external debt tripled in three years.
 The increased debt burden interrupted industrial development and upward social mobility.
 From 1978, the rate of exchange depreciation was fixed with a tablita, an active crawling peg that was based on a timetable to announce a gradually-declining rate of depreciation.
 The announcements were repeated on a rolling basis to create an environment in which economic agents could discern a government commitment to deflation.
 Inflation gradually fell throughout 1980 to below 100%.

-However, in 1978 and 1979, the real exchange rate appreciated because inflation consistently outpaced the rate of depreciation.
+In 1978 and 1979, the real exchange rate appreciated because inflation consistently outpaced the rate of depreciation.
 The overvaluation ultimately led to capital flight and a financial collapse.